 Using an app like Parallels Desktop or CrossOver can help you play 32-bit games on Mac.
 The following are a couple of ways to play 32-bit games on Mac without any trouble:

 Create A Windows Virtual Machine

 The best way to play 32-bit games on Mac is to install a Windows virtual machine.
 A Windows virtual machine will allow you to run a copy of the Windows operating system on your Mac.
-This means that you can install and play any 32-bit games on your Mac without any issues.
+This means you can install and play 32-bit games on your Mac without any issues.

 The advantage of using a Windows virtual machine is that it is very easy to set up and use.
-You can find a Windows virtual machine for Mac from any reputable provider such as VMware or Parallels.
+You can find a Windows virtual machine for Mac from any reputable provider, such as VMware or Parallels.